Alexandra Krosney

 Alexandra Krosney is an American actress and voice actress.
 She is best known for her role as Kristin Baxter on the ABC sitcom Last Man Standing during the show's first season.

 Career

 Some of Krosney's television roles include Bones, Lost, Cory in the House, ER, Nikita, Numb3rs, NCIS and the animated series Transformers: Prime.

 Krosney also appeared in television films such as the Disney Channel Original Movie Read It and Weep, Nickelodeon original movies Shredderman Rules and The Last Day of Summer.

 From 2011 to 2012, she co-starred in the ABC sitcom Last Man Standing starring Tim Allen.
 On June 11, 2012, it was announced that Krosney was let go from the sitcom for unspecified creative reasons.
 The role was played by Amanda Fuller from season 2 onward.

+Krosney originally played the part of Peyton Charles in the pilot of iZombie, an American supernatural procedural drama television series developed for the CW.
+After the series was ordered in 2014, she was replaced by Aly Michalka.